Johan Björnsson Printz

-Johan Björnsson Printz (July 20, 1592 – May 3, 1663) was a Swedish military officer who was the 3rd governor of New Sweden, the Swedish colony in North America, from 1643 until 1653.
+Johan Björnsson Printz (July 20, 1592 – May 3, 1663) was a Swedish military officer and colonial official.
+He served as the 3rd governor of New Sweden, the Swedish colony in North America, from 1643 until 1653.

 Early life in Sweden

 He was born in Bottnaryd, Jönköping County, in the province of Småland in 1592.
 He was the son of a Lutheran pastor, Björn Hansson, and Gunilla Svensdotter.
 Printz received his early education in Sweden followed in 1618 by theological studies at German universities.
 While on a journey in about 1620, he was pressed into military service.
 The involuntary change in occupation turned out to suit him.

 During the Thirty Years' War, he initially became a mercenary for Archduke Leopold of Austria, Duke Christian of Brunswick, and King Christian IV of Denmark.
 Printz entered the Swedish army in 1625 rising to the rank of lieutenant colonel under King Gustavus Adolphus of Sweden.
 He was dismissed from service for surrendering the Saxon town of Chemnitz.